vikchupak/AWS/machine-learning/machineLearning.md

   - Provides Bots
 - Concepts
   - Intent - an action user wants to perform
-  - Lambda to fulfil the intent
+  - Lambda can fulfil the intent